SAP-samples/sme-partner-reference-application/Tutorials/02-Develop-Core-Application.md

+# Develop the Core of the BTP Application

 ## Initialize New CAP-based Project
 To start a new development project initialize it with the *Core Data Services (CDS)* by opening the command line and type `cds init author-readings`.
 This creates a folder with name `author-readings` and a set of files to start a CAP project.
 Navigate into the new folder by typing `cd author-readings`.